Drug and Alcohol Detox

 The drug and alcohol detox process can be frightening to those dealing with addiction, even preventing some from seeking the help they need.

-When detox is supervised by a staff of experienced, caring professionals, known as medically supervised detox, the process is safer and much more tolerable.
+By using a staff of experienced, caring professionals, the process is safe and much more comfortable.

-Detoxification is the process of eliminating the toxins from the body.
+- Detoxification is the process of eliminating toxins from the body.

 It is the first – and often one of the most uncomfortable – steps on the journey to sobriety.

-No two detox situations are quite the same, and it can be difficult to predict what the process will look like.
+No two detox situations are quite the same, and it can be challenging to predict the process.
 The intensity of detox may vary based on different factors: